adybose/chat-cli/README.md

 chat-cli v0.1
 AI Superpowers in your Terminal >_

-Usage: clio [OPTIONS] PROMPT
+Usage: clio [OPTION] PROMPT

 Options:
-  -a, --ask        Pauses to ask user for confirmation before executing any command (Only available with PROMPT and Safety config is Off)
+  -a, --ask        Ask the user for confirmation before executing any command (Only available with PROMPT and Safety config is Off)

 * Model        : gpt-3.5-turbo
 * Temperature  : 0